mpptx/mpptx/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as Sysadmin / Rails Developer @ RubyLogic
+- 🔭 Currently working as Sysadmin / Rails Developer @ RubyLogic
-- 🌱 I’m currently learning Kubernetes / Java
+- 🌱 Learning Kubernetes / Java
-- 📫 How to reach me: me (at) mpptx.pl
 - 😄 Pronouns: as you can guess :)